Hugh George de Willmott Newman: Priesthood

 By 1938, Newman was "convinced of a clear call to the priesthood".
 He could not be ordained priest in the Catholic Apostolic Church, as the last of its twelve apostles, Henry Woodhouse, had died in 1901.
 In the summer of 1938, Newman wrote to propose himself to be ordained priest to Bishop James McFall, who styled himself as Regionary Old Catholic Bishop for Ireland.
 McFall accepted Newman's request.
 McFall had been priest of the Old Roman Catholic Church in Great Britain (ORCGB) since 1910, and had been consecrated bishop there in 1916.
 Shortly after his consecration, Arnold Mathew excommunicated him.
 In April 1925, McFall became the "nominal head" of a splinter group from the ORCGB, which called itself the Old Catholic Orthodox Church and was composed of only laypeople.
 McFall died in 1960.

 On 23 October 1938, at the age of 33, Newman received from Bishop James Columba McFall, who had come from Belfast to perform the following sacraments: baptism under condition, confirmation, the four minor orders, the subdiaconate and the diaconate, and the priesthood.
-"No sooner had [McFall] returned to Belfast than he released the newly ordained priest from his jurisdiction, and forgot all about him."
+"No sooner had [McFall] returned to Belfast than [sic] he released the newly ordained priest from his jurisdiction, and forgot all about him".

 In early 1939, Newman was adopted as priest by the Old Catholic Orthodox Church, which could find no priest and whose groups were in Hounslow and South Harrow.
 He then tried to find a bishop for him and his flock.
 Newman asked "almost every free-lance prelate in Britain and Ireland" with no success.
-He then got in contact with Mar John Emmanuel (Arthur Wolfort Brooks), head of the Apostolic Episcopal Church (Holy Eastern Catholic and Apostolic Church), headquartered in New York, who accepted Newman's request and put Newman under his jurisdiction.
+He then got in contact with Mar John Emmanuel (Arthur Wolfort Brooks), head of the Apostolic Episcopal Church, headquartered in New York, who accepted Newman's request and put Newman under his jurisdiction.
 John Emmanuel became the Presiding Bishop of the Old Orthodox Catholic Church in England.

 By a document dated 26 October 1941, Newman was named abbot nullius of St Albans, in the Order of Corporate Reunion (OCR); the OCR had become a part of the Apostolic Episcopal Church in 1933.
 Newman's jurisdiction was limited to the 5 miles of St. Albans, but in cases of members of the OCR it extended over the whole Great Britain and Northern Ireland.
 Four days later, Newman was also appointed archpriest and Vicar-General of the Old Catholic Orthodox Church in Europe, with an unlimited jurisdiction.
-Anson notes that "[s]o far as is known, this was the first occasion that a lawfully married priest in England had ever been raised to the status of Abbot-Nullius."
+Anson notes that "[s]o far as is known, this was the first occasion that a lawfully married priest in England had ever been raised to the status of Abbot-Nullius".

 Then, Newman and his wife left Northampton to move to Enfield Lock, in Middlesex, "where the curia of the Old Catholic Orthodox Church was set up".

 During the spring of 1943, Newman also became secretary and registrar of the Incorporated Institute of Cycle Traders and Repairers.